How the 'Mark as spam' button works in Private Email

 Sometimes, you may face cases when valid messages are incorrectly identified as spam, or vice versa - actual spam messages may be delivered to your Inbox.
 Here are the tips on how to fix this:

-• Keep training the system for wanted and unwanted email patterns by using the Mark as (not) spam button or drag-and-drop emails from Inbox to Spam folder and vice versa.
+• Keep training the system for wanted and unwanted email patterns by using the Mark as (not) spam button or drag-and-drop emails from Inbox to the Spam folder and vice versa.
 The more the system learns, the more accurately it works for your mailbox.

 • If you consistently receive legitimate messages from certain contacts that are being marked as spam, create an Acceptlist rule via the Jellyfish interface.
 This will ensure that future messages from desired contacts bypass the spam filter and are delivered directly to your Inbox.